clokep/relapse/docs/postgres.md

     `apt install libpq5`.
 -   For other pre-built packages, please consult the documentation from the relevant package.
--   If you installed synapse [in a virtualenv](setup/installation.md#installing-as-a-python-module-from-pypi), you can install the library with:
+-   If you installed relapse [in a virtualenv](setup/installation.md#installing-as-a-python-module-from-pypi), you can install the library with:

-        ~/synapse/env/bin/pip install "matrix-synapse[postgres]"
+        ~/relapse/env/bin/pip install "matrix-relapse[postgres]"

-    (substituting the path to your virtualenv for `~/synapse/env`, if you used a different path).
+    (substituting the path to your virtualenv for `~/relapse/env`, if you used a different path).
 You will require the postgres development files.
 These are in the `libpq-dev` package on Debian-derived distributions.